gojek/proctor/proctord/README.md

 * Run a kubectl proxy server on your local machine
 * [Configure proctord](#proctord-configuration)
 * Running `go build -o proctord` will build binary to run `proctord`
-* Run database migrations by running this command `./proctord migrate` from the repo directory
+* Setup & Run database migrations by running this command `make db.setup` from the repo directory
 * Start service by `./proctord start`
 * Run `curl {host-address:port}/ping` for health-check of service